 Welcome to our projects series where we present benchmarks of urban living – self developed by architects and creative city makers.
 This week we want to present you the project The Zipper by Portland based Guerrilla Development.

-We interviewed Kevin Cavenaugh, architect developer and founder of the real estate development company Guerilla Development, last year.
+We interviewed Kevin Cavenaugh, architect developer and founder of the real estate development company Guerrilla Development, last year.
 In the interview we learned that each of his projects has a different approach, that Kevin likes to experiment and that especially The Zipper is a design experiment.

 Portland, Oregon is known for its great restaurants and food stands – most of them with local food – on every corner.
 Guerrilla Development has yet developed one more corner into a trending food court.